 - Stocking up on meat when prices are rock bottom.

 - Preparing meals ahead of time that can store and be ready at a moment’s notice, not only for your family, but as a help for another family in need (new baby, sickness, taking on extra family, etc.)

-- Storing garden bounty when you just can’t can quickly enough and your dehydrator is already running at maximum.
+- Storing garden bounty when you just can’t can quickly enough and your dehydrator and canner are already running at maximum.

 - Storing doughs, fruits, cheeses and other meal components in bulk.
-Even milk and eggs!
+Even milk and eggs and my favorite – BUTTER!